 Today, there’s a social media platform for almost every interest, and companies are expected to be on all of them.
 Manually scheduling content from each platform is almost impossible.

-That’s where Buffer makes a mark for itself.
+That’s where Buffer makes a mark for itself and reaches us to the eCommerce tools list.

 With Buffer, you can create up to 10 posts in an automatic posting queue.
 You can also access tools for video/gif uploading, image creation, and optimal timing using their free version.
 Buffer also has an inbuilt analytics feature so you can gauge what platform is doing well.